Ab40D/voice-controlled-arduino/README.md

 PyAudio is optional.

-The controller can fall back to `arecord` when PyAudio is not available.
+When PyAudio is unavailable, the voice controller can use `arecord` as a microphone fallback.

 ---